How Long Do Edibles Last? Do Edibles Show Up in Drug Tests? Side Effects of Edibles & Edible Dose Facts.

 - Saliva: 24- 72 hours

 - Urine: up to 30 days

 - Hair: up to 90 days

 How long do edibles show up on a drug test?
-For drug test 2 weeks after edible use situations, be advised that both urine and hair edible drug tests can lead to positive results for THC.
+Edibles appear in drug tests two weeks after use.
+Be advised that urine and hair-edible drug tests can produce positive results for THC.
 The same can be said for a drug test 3 weeks after edible ingestion.